-Sexual harassment is strictly forbidden at Northern Rush County School, on its premises and during its programs and activities.
-Sexual harassment is any physical or verbal conduct of a sexual nature directed at a person because of his or her sex that interferers with the ability of a student or students to receive an education and is unwelcome and unwanted.
+Sexual harassment is strictly forbidden at Northern Rush County School, on its premises, and during its programs and activities.
+Sexual harassment is any physical or verbal conduct of a sexual nature directed at a person because of his or her sex that interferes with the ability of a scholar or scholars to receive an education and is unwelcome and unwanted.